BasLijten/blog/content/blog/getting-started-develop-for-xm-cloud-in-wsl2/index.md

 ### Install the Sitecore CLI (and see your prompt shine)

-First, dotnet needs to be installed, as Ubuntu doesn't ship with it.
-The sitecore cli required dotnet-6.
+First, the dotnet CLI needs to be installed, as Ubuntu doesn't ship with it.
+The sitecore cli requires dotnet-6.
 I used [this documentation](https://learn.microsoft.com/en-us/dotnet/core/install/linux-ubuntu-2204) to install it:

 ```bash
 sudo apt-get update && \